meandem-tech/meandem-fsae-tech-test/README.md

 ### Task 2

-Given the user removes an item to bag, a successful analytics request should be sent to the `/collect/algolia` endpoint on the analytics mock server.
+Given the user successfully checks out, a successful `checkout_success` analytics request should be sent via the NextJS API route `/api/analytics` to the backend `/collect/secure` endpoint on the analytics mock server.

 ### Task 3

-Given the user successfully checks out, a successful analytics request should be sent via the NextJS API route `/api/analytics` to the backend `/collect/secure` endpoint on the analytics mock server.
+Given the user adds an item to the bag, an event should be sent to all four analytics endpoints, including the `/collect/secure` endpoint

 ### Task 4

-Given the user adds an item to the bag, an event should be sent to all four analytics endpoints, including the `/collect/secure` endpoint

-### Task 5

 Loading any page should send the `page_load` with the appropriate consent to each of the four analytics endpoints.
 This should be true even when landing on the site for the first time.